Iris West-Allen (Arrowverse): Fictional character biography

-After the death of Nora, she and Barry tried to cope with it, despite their anticipation that a version of her might be born in their future.
-Keeping her promise to Nora, Iris vowed to support her yet-to-be born daughter to become XS.
-She struggled on keeping The Central City Citizen running, and hired Allegra Garcia as a reporter.
-Meanwhile, she was trying to distract Barry from his fate dying in Crisis.
+In season six, Barry and Iris remain hurt by the loss of Nora despite their anticipation that a version of her might be born in their future.
+Keeping her promise to Nora, Iris vows to support her yet-to-be born daughter to become XS in Nora's memory.
+She also struggles on keeping the Central City Citizen running, and has hired photographer Kamilla Hwang and metahuman reporter intern Allegra Garcia.
+Iris is later dragged into the mirrorverse and imprisoned by Eva McCulloch who creates a mirror clone of Iris to do her bidding.